Centeno448/js-fundamentals/tier-1/general.md

 # General

 ## JSON stringification
 We can use the built in `JSON.stringify()` method to convert a JS object or value to a JSON string.
-This is usefull for saving complex data types in a database, sending data to an API or saving into local storage.
+This is useful for saving complex data types in a database, sending data to an API or saving into local storage.

 ``` js
 JSON.stringify({ name: "diego", age: 22 }); // '{"name": "diego","age":22}'